 Groups may provide members with material benefits and rewards, information and advice, and (sometimes with the help of social-networking sites such as Facebook and Twitter) access to the views of other members.

 In the 2000s lobbyists sometimes offered corporate box seats at sports games to those they were attempting to influence.
 ‘Corporate boxes are not all about the rugby.
-They are places where the movers and shakers gather to flap their lips about issues of the day,’ wrote a journalist in 2011, in reference to ministers and their staff being offered corporate boxes by a bank seeking to retain a government contract.1
+They are places where the movers and shakers gather to flap their lips about issues of the day,’ wrote a journalist in 2011, in reference to ministers and members of their staff being offered corporate boxes by a bank seeking to retain a government contract.1

 There are four main categories of interest groups in New Zealand: